mdeguzis/SteamOS-Tools/SteamOS-stats-README.md

 ./steamos-stats.sh <APPID>
 ```

-...Where `<APPID>` is the game's ID number from https://steamdb.info/linux/
+...Where `<APPID>` is the game's ID number from [SteamDB](https://steamdb.info/linux/).
+Please be aware, it seems 32 bit games have [issues](https://github.com/ValveSoftware/voglperf/issues/7#issuecomment-44964590) with Voglperf.

 ### Please note